pcbl/Gft.Food/README.md

 # Implementation

-This git repository contains a solution for the Practicum.
-The project is coumpound of the following parts:
+This git repository contains a solution ('Gft.FoodMenu.sln' on root folder) for this Practicum.
+It contains the following projects:

 | Project | Description |
 | --- | --- |